luarvique/ppa/README.md

 * Widened filters a little bit, reducing the "hump" size for most bandwidths.
 * Added 1.536MHz bandwidth.

-In order to install the improved SoapySDRPlay3 package, do the following, **as root**:
+In order to install the improved SoapySDRPlay3 package, do the following:

-    apt install soapysdr-module-sdrplay3
+    sudo apt install soapysdr-module-sdrplay3

 During installation, the SoapySDRPlay3 package should also install the latest SoapySDR and remove all locally built SoapySDR files from /usr/local. **You will still need to download and install SDRPlay API** from this page: